-- Blouses/Dresses/Shirts Any plain color plain collared, polo shirt, dress shirt, long or short sleeve.
-These will be loose fitting (NOT form fitting), modest neckline with only the top button (collar button) unbuttoned (no cleavage showing whatsoever); open backed, spaghetti straps, tank-tops, sleeveless, off-the-shoulder blouses or sweaters are not allowed.
-NO NEON COLORS ALLOWED. - Jumpers/Shorts/Skirts/Skorts Black, Navy or Tan; approximately knee length with slits no higher than the knee made of cotton, cotton blend or corduroy. - Slacks/Pants Black, Navy or Tan.
-Shorts can be cotton, cotton blend or corduroy.

-- Sweatshirt/Sweaters Any plain colors are allowed.
-May be pullover or zippered no hooded sweatshirts/sweaters will be allowed in class.
-NO NEON COLORS ALLOWED. - Hosiery (e.g., socks, hose) must be worn, hosiery should be plain (no design or texture, and a solid color that is a color matching either the shirt or the pants/skirt (no holes or patterns) - Naturally applied cosmetics may only be worn by freshman through senior high students. - Hair must be neat and clean.
+- Blouses/Dresses/Shirts Black, Blue, Green, Grey, Pink, Red, White, Purple or Yellow plain collared, polo shirt, dress shirt, long or short sleeve.
+These will be loose fitting (NOT form fitting), modest neckline with only the top button (collar button) unbuttoned (no cleavage showing whatsoever); open backed, spaghetti straps, tank-tops, sleeveless, off-the-shoulder blouses or sweaters are not allowed. - Jumpers/Shorts/Skirts/Skorts Black, Navy or Tan; approximately knee length with slits no higher than the knee made of cotton, cotton blend or corduroy. - Slacks/Pants Black, Navy or Tan.
+Shorts can be cotton, cotton blend or corduroy. - Sweatshirt/Sweaters Black, Blue, Green, Grey, Pink, Red, White, Purple or Yellow.
+May be pullover or zippered no hooded sweatshirts/sweaters outside of the official GA gear will be allowed in class. - Hosiery (e.g., socks, hose) must be worn, hosiery should be plain (no design or texture, and a solid color that is a color matching either the shirt or the pants/skirt (no holes or patterns) - Naturally applied cosmetics may only be worn by freshman through senior high students. - Hair must be neat and clean.
 No unnatural coloring of the hair.